 GET A FREE PRICE QUOTE

-The BMW X1 is the least expensive way to get into a BMW crossover.
-It competes with the Buick Encore and MINI Countryman.
+The BMW X1 is the most affordable way to get into a BMW crossover.
+It competes with the MINI Countryman and Buick Encore.

 While it only arrived in the States late in 2012, the BMW X1 had been sold in Europe for three years already.
 The X1 has its roots in the unerpinnings of the last-generation BMW 3-Series wagon, including its xDrive system.
 The U.S. version differs from the models sold there by offering not only a standard four-cylinder engine but also a more powerful six-cylinder as well.
 Both engines are mated only to the company's new eight-speed automatic transmission, with rear-wheel drive as standard and all-wheel drive optional with either engine.